Scott: Defeat your seven evil exes if we're going to continue to date?

 - Really Gets Around: Quite a few characters, but Ramona in particular.
 Wallace Wells is the homosexual version.
 Scott is actually worse than Ramona, though the movie only alludes to it.

-- In universe, Scott introduces the first song Sex Bob-omb plays as "Launchpad McQuack", to which Stephen Stills replies "Uh, that's not actually the name of the song..."
+- Refrain from Assuming: In-Universe, Scott introduces the first song Sex Bob-omb plays as "Launchpad McQuack", to which Stephen Stills replies "Uh, that's not actually the name of the song..."
 (The song is actually called "We Are Sex Bob-omb").
 (Of course, the lyrics don't contain the words "Launchpad McQuack", making one wonder where Scott got that name from).

-- In the movie, Scott's hat instantly appearing on his head anytime someone mentions his long hair.
+- In the movie, Scott's hat instantly appearing on his head anytime someone mentions his long hair.note

 - Wallace's increasing number of bedmates.